 There are three acts floating through Congress that would see the Vets getting the at-risk status and allow them the same reparations that are afforded the atomic vets who actually participated in the testing and were directly affected by fallout.
 The bills are HR 3870, HR 5980 and HR 632.

 This is what the vets have been up against (via Wikipedia).
 It’s essentially a get-out-of-jail-free card, exonerating the Pentagon from any liability…for anything:

 Feres v.
 United States, 340 U.S. 135 (1950), combined three pending federal cases for a hearing in certiorari (writ or order by which a higher court reviews a decision of a lower court) in which the Supreme Court ruled that the United States is not liable under the Federal Tort Claims Act for injuries to members of the armed forces sustained while on active duty and not on furlough and resulting from the negligence of others in the armed forces.

-This is essentially a get-out-of-jail-free card, allowing the government to do whatever it deems necessary and not be penalized for it.
+This essentially allows the government to do whatever it deems necessary to the populace and not be penalized for it.
 It covers a multitude of sins.